-Elementary and Middle School: Students will not possess cellular phones or electronic/media devices except pursuant to an authorized purpose or as an instructional tool under the guidance and direction of a staff member during a school activity, from the first bell of the day through the last dismissal bell.
+Elementary and Middle School: Students will not display cell phones or electronic/media devices (including smart watches) except pursuant to an authorized purpose or as an instructional tool under the guidance and direction of a staff member during a school activity, from the first bell of the day through the last dismissal bell.
 Except as identified above, cell phones must be turned off and out of sight (in backpack, pocket, or purse) at all times.
 Use of a cell phone is defined to include, but is not limited to phone ringing, talking on phone, taking pictures, browsing, gaming and text messaging.
-Any electronic watches (i.e. Apple watch) or electronic tracking devices (i.e. AngelSense) must have all recording/listening capabilities turned off or disabled.
+Any smart watches (i.e. Apple watch) or electronic tracking devices (i.e. AngelSense) must have all recording/listening capabilities turned off or disabled.

-High School: Students will not use cellular phones or electronic/media devices during instructional time except pursuant to an authorized purpose or as an instructional tool under the guidance and direction of a staff member during a school activity.
-Students may use cellular phones or electronic/media devices during non-instructional times, including class change and lunch, so long as the use is not disruptive to the school environment and the cellular phone or electronic/media device is used in a safe and responsible manner.
-Any electronic watches (i.e. Apple watch) or electronic tracking devices (i.e. AngelSense) must have all recording/listening capabilities turned off or disabled.
+High School: Students will not use cell phones or electronic/media devices during instructional time except pursuant to an authorized purpose or as an instructional tool under the guidance and direction of a staff member during a school activity.
+Students may use cell phones or electronic/media devices during non-instructional times, including class change and lunch, so long as the use is not disruptive to the school environment and the cell phone or electronic/media device is used in a safe and responsible manner.
+Any smart watches (i.e.

-The District is not responsible for theft, loss or damage to any electronic devices brought onto school property.
+Apple watch) or electronic tracking devices (i.e. AngelSense) must have all recording/listening capabilities turned off or disabled.

-Elementary and Secondary
+The District is not responsible for theft, loss or damage to any cell phone or other electronic/media devices brought onto school property.

-- First Offense: Confiscate item and return to the student at the end of the academic day.
-If use of the electronic device results in violation of other policies (including but not limited to school based rules) further discipline may be applied. - Second and subsequent Offenses: Confiscate item and return only to parents.
-Parent conference required and may include 1 day of in-school suspension, after school detention, or Saturday School and the student may be prohibited from bringing the item to school for the remainder of the school year, except as authorized in writing by the principal.
+- Elementary and Secondary - First Offense: Confiscate item and return to the student at the end of the academic day and notify parent.
+If use of the electronic device results in violation of other behavioral rule (including but not limited to school based rules) further discipline may be applied. - Second and subsequent Offenses: Confiscate item and return only to parents.
+Parent conference required and may include 1 day of in-school suspension, after school detention, or Saturday School.
+Additionally, the student may be prohibited from bringing the item to school for the remainder of the school year, except as authorized in writing by the principal.

-Failure to obey the request of a school staff member to hand over an electronic device shall be considered insubordination.
+Failure to obey the request of a school staff member to hand over a cell phone or other electronic device shall be considered insubordination.

-- 8. False Alarms: In the absence of an emergency, students will not call 911, signal or set off an automatic signal indicating the existence of an emergency, this does not include accidental dialing 911 so long as no disruption occurs. - Elementary and Secondary - First Offense: 1- 10 day suspension or 1- 6 days if on a Condensed Academic Term - Second Offense: 3- 10 day suspension or 2- 6 days if on a Condensed Academic Term.
+- 8. False Alarms: In the absence of an emergency, students will not call/dial 911, signal or set off an automatic signal indicating the existence of an emergency.
+This rule does not include accidental dialing 911 so long as no disruption occurs. - Elementary and Secondary - First Offense: 1-10 day suspension or 1-6 days if on a Condensed Academic Term - Second Offense: 3-10 day suspension or 2-6 days if on a Condensed Academic Term.
 For secondary students, the administration may consider a recommendation for a long-term suspension. - 9.
-Firearms and destructive devices: Students will not bring, possess (regardless of the manner received or the length of time possessed) or use a firearm on a school campus or at a school event wherever held as defined by North Carolina General Statutes § 14-269.2b.
-All firearms and explosives will be confiscated immediately and turned over to law enforcement.
+Firearms and explosive/destructive devices: Students will not bring, possess (regardless of the manner received or the length of time possessed) or use a firearm or other explosive/destructive device on a school campus or at a school event wherever held as defined by North Carolina General Statutes § 14-269.2b.
+All firearms and explosives/destructive devices will be confiscated immediately and turned over to law enforcement.